svennam92/istio101/workshop/exercise-3/README.md

     ```

     Note that each guestbook pod has 2 containers in it.
 One is the guestbook container, and the other is the Envoy proxy sidecar.

+    Note the version label.
+This will be used to route traffic in later exercises.

 ### Use Watson Tone Analyzer
 Watson Tone Analyzer detects the tone from the words that users enter into the Guestbook app.
 The tone is converted to the corresponding emoticons.